Households and Domesticity in the Ancient World

 Module code: AH3060

-- How do we investigate ancient Greek and the Roman households?
+- How do we investigate ancient Roman households?

-- How do we use the archaeological and historical evidence to understand domestic practices in the ancient world?
+- How do we use the archaeological and historical evidence to understand domestic practices in the Roman world?

 - What do these sources tell us about the households of the elite?